 - Maximum densities (FAR) for Areas A, B, C and D vary as shown in Map 8: Density Areas and Table 1: East Victoria Park Density by Area. - 2.
-Sites may be developed up to the base density as shown in Table 1: East Victoria Park Density by Area without the provision of any public amenity items. - 3.
-The Development Authority may consider density up to the maximum allowable density as shown in Table 1: East Victoria Park Density by Area where a development provides, a public amenity in exchange for density.
+Sites may be developed up to the base density as shown in Table 1: East Victoria Park Density by Area. - The Development Authority may consider density up to the maximum allowable density as shown in Table 1: East Victoria Park Density by Area where a development provides, a public amenity in exchange for density.
 For details, refer to Section 3.5: Methods for Increasing Density.